adafruit/Adafruit_Arduino_Boards/README.md

 Configuration and other support files to use Adafruit's boards like Trinket, Pro Trinket, Gemma, Flora, and more with the Arduino IDE.
 This is provided as a reference for modifying the Arduino IDE to support Adafruit's boards.
-If you just want to program one of Adafruit's boards you probably want one of the pre- configured Arduino IDEs that Adafruit provides--see the learn system guide for your board for more details!
+If you just want to program one of Adafruit's boards you probably want one of the preconfigured Arduino IDEs that Adafruit provides--see the learn system guide for your board for more details!

 These files are only compatible with the 1.6.x series of Arduino IDE and NOT the